Agilis-Enterprise-Solutions/hrms/notes.md

 5. Carry over work history from applications into Employee 201 file.
 (Done)

 6. Fetch education from application then put it under Skills of Employee 201.
+(Done)

 7. Put link of employee’s application into 201 file.
 (Done)